 You’ll find plenty of amazing archaeology along Orkney’s coastline.
 Ancient Orcadians built the Neolithic village of Skara Brae on the shore of the Bay of Skaill, and during the Iron Age, brochs sprung up at places like Gurness and Midhowe.
 All these sites are fascinating places to visit today.
 Climate change and rising sea levels are having an impact though, especially on the excavation work at Swandro in Rousay.

 Our creative community has always been inspired by the waters surrounding us.
 Local jewellery-makers see shapes and special designs in the waves, and artists paint stunning seascapes after coastline walks.
 The sea also provides material for our furniture makers, providing driftwood for chairs and tables, collected by beachcombers just like generations of Orcadians that have come before.
 You can see some of these talented people at work on our Creative Trail.

 The waters around Orkney don’t only provide food, inspiration and relaxation – they’re also home to one of the most innovative industries in the world.
 Thanks to the power of our tides and waves, Orkney is at the centre of renewable energy developments, with more marine energy devices tested here than anywhere else in the world.
 You’ll often see tidal turbines, barges and vessels at piers around the islands, which are all just a sign of the energy expertise at home here.

-We hope you can find plenty of ideas on how to celebrate the Year of Coasts and Waters in Orkney during 2020.
+We hope you can find plenty of ideas on how to celebrate the Year of Coasts and Waters in Orkney during 2020 and 2021.
 Plan your trip to Orkney and search for accommodation, or sign up to our monthly newsletter for regular updates from the islands.

 The Digital Orkney project has been part financed by the Scottish Government and the European Community Orkney LEADER 2014-2020